caoergou/cnpip/README.md

 # cnpip (English)

 `cnpip` is a command-line tool designed specifically for users in **mainland China** to help quickly switch `pip` mirrors and improve Python package download speeds.
 It tests the connection speed of various mirrors and **automatically selects the fastest one**.

+> **Attention: This Python package is only available in Chinese mainland.**

 ## Quick Start